Katherine M. Hoffmann

 About

-Dr. Hoffmann is a water person in her spare time; she enjoys surfing, outrigger canoeing, stand-up paddleboarding, and boating whenever she isn't grading or chasing her toddler.
+Dr. Hoffmann is a water person in her spare time; she enjoys surfing, outrigger canoeing, stand-up paddleboarding, and boating whenever she isn't grading or chasing her young daughter.

 Education